Rct567/FrequencyMan/README.md

                     "Front": "EN_MEDICAL",
                     "Back": "EN_MEDICAL"
                 }
-            }
+            },

         ]
-    }
+    },
 ]
 ```

 For every **language data id** defined, a directory should exist (although it could be empty).
 In the example above, `\user_files\lang_data\en_medical` should exist.

+Two different types of files can be placed in a **language data id** directory:
+- __ignore lists__: A text file with words that will not be used to calculate the rankings.
+The file name should start with "ignore".
+- __word frequency lists__: A text file with words sorted to reflect the word frequency (in descending order).
+Only the position is used, not the (optional) word frequency value.

+## The `user_files` directory

 The `user_files` directory can be found inside Frequencyman's plugin directory, which can be accessed via: **Tools > Add-ons > Select Frequencyman > View Files**.

 Any files placed in this folder will be preserved when the add-on is upgraded.
 All other files in the add-on folder are removed on upgrade.